Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 2.1 Old Age Security

 The Old Age Security program is one of the main sources of retirement income for senior Canadians.
 Its objective is to ensure a minimum income for seniors and to contribute to their income replacement in retirement.
 The Old Age Security program is funded through federal tax revenues.
-The benefits payable under the Old Age Security program include the Old Age Security pension, the Guaranteed Income Supplement, and the Allowances.
+The benefits payable under the Old Age Security program includes the Old Age Security pension, the Guaranteed Income Supplement, and the Allowances.
 The Old Age Security Pension is a monthly payment to all Canadians aged 65 or older who meet the residence and legal status requirements.
 To be eligible for the pension, an individual must have resided in Canada for at least 10 years after the age of 18.
 A full pension is paid to seniors with at least 40 years of residence in Canada after the age of 18.

 2.2 Canada Pension Plan